redhat-developer-adoption-emea/cloud-native-guides/inventory-api.md

 ![apicur.io Edit API]({% image_path dotnet-apicurio-new-path-getone-01.png %}){:width="740px"}

-Following up with the path parameter, scroll down to `Path Parameters` you'll find that there is one already created (infered from the path you typed in before).
+Following up with the path parameter, scroll down to `Path Parameters` you'll find that there is one already created (inferred from the path you typed in before).
 Click on `Create` to actually create it.

 ![apicur.io Edit API]({% image_path dotnet-apicurio-new-path-getone-02.png %}){:width="740px"}